 See More: Karen’s CV

 Travis came to Princeton Seminary, where he received his Master of Divinity (2004), intending to pursue an academic career.
 Through his seminary experiences, he began to see a vital need for the ministry of counseling to both parishioners and the community.
-He is an ordained PC(USA) minister and has served several congregations in multiple capacities, as well as serving as a hospital chaplain.
+He has served several congregations in multiple capacities, as well as serving as a hospital chaplain.
+He is an ordained PC(USA) minister, licensed as a marriage and family counselor (LMFT) in the state of Georgia, and is in the dissertation stage for a Doctor of Theology in Pastoral Counseling (Columbia Theological Seminary; Decatur, GA).

 Travis often shares his story of how the stress of seminary and his first call as an ordained pastor brought with them significant weight gain, high blood pressure, and high cholesterol.
 This motivated him to not only significantly improve his own health habits, but also to incorporate what he has learned along his own personal health journey in his pastoral calling.